The Hochschild homology and cohomology of A(1): Introduction.

-Information about the $\mathbb{F}_2$-vector space dimension of $HH_*(A(1),A(1))$ in each grading degree is provided by Theorem~\ref{e-p series thm}, which we reproduce below (we do not describe any ring structure on $HH_*(A(1),A(1))$ because $A(1)$ is noncommutative and so there is no ring structure on its Hochschild homology induced by shuffle product on cyclic chains): \begin{unnumberedtheorem} The $\mathbb{F}_2$-vector space dimension of $HH_n(A(1),A(1))$ is:
+Information about the $\mathbb{F}_2$-vector space dimension of $HH_*(A(1),A(1))$ in each grading degree is provided by Theorem~\ref{e-p series thm}, which we reproduce below.
+We do not describe any ring structure on $HH_*(A(1),A(1))$ because $A(1)$ is noncommutative and so there is no natural ring structure on its Hochschild homology. \begin{unnumberedtheorem} The $\mathbb{F}_2$-vector space dimension of $HH_n(A(1),A(1))$ is:

 Hence the Poincar\'{e} series of the graded $\mathbb{F}_2$-vector space $HH_*(A(1),A(1))$ is

 If we additionally keep track of the extra grading on $HH_*(A(1),A(1))$ coming from the topological grading on $A(1)$, then the Poincar\'{e} series of the bigraded $\mathbb{F}_2$-vector space $HH_{*,*}(A(1),A(1))$ is